Presuppositionalism, Circular Argument, and Oliphant’s Defense

 It is bafflingly unclear how apologists could settle in their mind that such an enterprise is not fallaciously circular.

 But K. Scott Oliphant thinks he can somehow rescue presuppositionalism from the charge of circularity.
+(See his article Answering Objections to Presuppositionalism.)
 It is important to note at this point that Oliphant directs his defensive points in response to criticisms of presuppositionalism by another Christian apologist, Paul Copan.
 So Oliphant’s defense is cast in the context of believer versus believer.
 Indeed, it is curious how worshipers of purportedly the same god can disagree on such fundamental matters as how one should properly go about establishing that said god exists!
 Copan offered his criticisms of presuppositionalism in a paper he published on The Gospel Coalition website titled Questioning Presuppositionalism.
 In that paper, Copan states that presuppositionalism

 engages in question-begging---assuming what one wants to prove.
 It begins with the assumption that God exists, and then concludes that God exists.
 Such reasoning would get you an "F" in any logic class worthy of the name!